 Seniors have so many good stories to tell.
 Encourage your older friend or family member to record their personal history so future generations can get to know them.
 Get a small tape recorder —or a voice memo app on a smart phone — show them how to use it and encourage them to tell their life story.
-If they’re not sure where to start, ask them to record their personal memories of major historical events they’ve experienced such as Pearl Harbor, the JFK assassination, or Watergate.
-These recordings will become priceless, treasured family heirlooms that provide valuable insights into history.
+If they’re not sure where to start, ask them to record their personal memories of major historical events they’ve experienced.
+These recordings will become priceless family heirlooms that provide valuable insights into history.

 After spending years working and raising families, it’s time to let the creativity flow.
-Many seniors discover hidden artistic talents they never knew they had because they were always too busy taking care of day-to-day tasks.
+Many seniors discover hidden artistic talents they never knew they had.
 Now is the time to indulge the creative side with drawing, painting, sculpture or simply relaxing with some crayons and an adult coloring book.
 Provide all the necessary supplies and let them know the focus is on having fun, not creating a masterpiece.

 Volunteer for a Good Cause

 Many seniors find volunteering to be just the outlet they need to stay engaged with the community.
-Local organizations such as schools, hospitals and libraries are always looking for qualified, reliable volunteers and seniors fit the bill perfectly.
-If lack of transportation is an issue, look into the free or reduced fee dial-a-ride services many cities and towns provide.
+Local organizations are always looking for qualified, reliable volunteers and seniors fit the bill perfectly.
+If lack of transportation is an issue, look into the free or reduced fee dial-a-ride services.

 Get Even Smarter